damianduffy/missile-command/README.md

  - have missiles target specific cities
  - explosion on ground creates semi-circle / masked by ground instead of circle
  - break event handler into seperate class
+ - consider detonating warhead instead of just removing the missile on destruction